 I didn’t realize until a week ago that this ended up becoming the most upvoted comment on the post, and I think that fact says a lot about the importance that employees and community members place on appreciation.
 It’s hard to be inspired when you’re not recognized — even the best of us experience moments of crushing self-doubt.
 Our inner selves are constantly playing devil’s advocate.
 So we need an outside push every so often to say that we’re doing better than we imagine.

-- Write them a LinkedIn recommendation (endorsements are for the birds) that is thoughtful and specific based on that experience
+- Write them a LinkedIn recommendation that is thoughtful and specific based on that experience

 - Follow them on Twitter.
 Mention them and just shout out a quick, “Can’t believe how quickly you finished writing that newsletter!
 You’re awesome!”

 - Write them an endorsement that they can use on their website or in their portfolio (if they have one).
 If you don’t know if they have one, ask!

 - Shoot them a quick e-mail to tell them how amazing they did and just to say you appreciated their work.